 So, when should I send my wedding invites?

-If you're marrying in the UK, it's a good idea to get your wedding invitations posted (or emailed, if you're going paper-free) 11-12 months before the wedding date.
+If you're marrying in the UK, it's a good idea to get your save the dates posted (or emailed, if you're going paper-free) 6 to 12 months before the wedding date.
 Not only will you want to make sure that they can attend (and haven't already received an invite for another wedding on that date) but also it gives them plenty of time to RSVP.

 What if I'm getting married abroad?

 If you're tying the knot abroad, the more notice you can give your guests the better.
-Flights usually get released 10-12 months in advance, so by having a fixed date it means your guests can book their flight and hotel early on and secure a good deal.
+Flights usually get released 10-12 months in advance, so by having a fixed date a year in advance means your guests can book their flight and hotel early on and secure a good deal.
 Plus, getting them out early means that you'll have more time to get on with the rest of the wedding planning.